 Where to Stay in Dublin for 2 Days

 Dublin is not a budget city, but there are plenty of options in the city to suit most budgets, from hostels through to upmarket hotels.
-We’ve stayed at a number of hotels, from hotels like this through to hostels and AirBnB’s.
+We’ve stayed at a number of hotels, from hotels like this through to hostels and apartments.

 Our current favourite way to find the best price on hotels when travelling is Booking.com.
 We find they tend to have the widest choice of listings, good discounts if you use them regularly, and an excellent selection of properties from hotels to apartments.
 See their Dublin listings here.
+For some options at varying price points:

 How to Save Money in Dublin